Collection of your personal information

 If we receive a complaint from you about how we have handled your personal information, we will determine what (if any) action we should take to resolve the complaint.

-If you do not wish to raise the complaint with Diabetes Queensland, you can contact the Office of the Australian Information Commissioner.
+If you do not wish to raise the complaint with us directly, you can contact the Office of the Australian Information Commissioner.